phothinmg/burmese-calendar/README.md

 ## About

-This package provides JavaScript objects focused on calendar views.
+This package provides JavaScript objects focused on calendar views, Moon Phases calculations.

 ## Install